2011 World Series: Aftermath

+On December 7, the Houston Astros hired Jeff Luhnow as their general manager, culminating his rise through the Cardinals ranks as a top player developer.
+Baseball America would bestow the Cardinals with their Organization of the Year award for the first time, an award given since 1982.
+It was given in part to recognize the increased productivity of the Cardinals farm system.
+Seventeen of the 25 players on the Cardinals' 2011 postseason roster were drafted and developed by the Cardinals.
+Along with Luhnow, John Mozeliak helped fulfill owner Bill DeWitt, Jr.'s mission to make Cardinals' farm system a consistent producer of prospects who would be key in the club's success.
+Luhnow helped rebuild the Astros, culminating in a championship in 2017; however, he would later be temporarily banned from MLB due to his role in the Houston Astros sign stealing scandal in 2020.

-Albert Pujols and C. J. Wilson would later end up signing with the Los Angeles Angels of Anaheim in the offseason, in one of the deepest free-agent classes in recent MLB history, while the Rangers obtained the rights to sign Japanese star pitcher Yu Darvish to replace Wilson.
+Albert Pujols and C. J. Wilson signed with the Los Angeles Angels of Anaheim in the offseason, in one of the deepest free-agent classes in recent MLB history, while the Rangers obtained the rights to sign Japanese star pitcher Yu Darvish to replace Wilson.
 In his first press conference as a Ranger, Darvish was asked about Game 6 of the World Series where David Freese hit a walk-off home run in the bottom of the 11th, and said "If it was last year [2011], I would have given up a home run and lost the game.
 This year [2012] I won't let that happen."
 Pujols returned to the Cardinals in 2022, which was the last season of his career.

 Both teams would advance into the postseason again in the following year, both as wild cards.
 The Rangers lost to the Baltimore Orioles in the inaugural American League Wild Card game, and would not make the postseason again until 2015.
 The Cardinals won the inaugural National League Wild Card game against Atlanta.
 They then defeated the Washington Nationals in the NLDS before falling to the San Francisco Giants in the NLCS.